ether/ep_webrtc/README.md

 ### Per-User

 Each user has the ability, using a setting under the settings menu, to set whether video or audio are initially disabled when the page is loaded.
-The user can also change the value of the settings by loading the page with the appropriate parameters in the URL path:
+The user can also change the value of these settings by loading the page with the appropriate parameters in the URL path:

 * `?webrtcaudioenabled=true`
 * `?webrtcaudioenabled=false`